Arthur-Aillet/Cevy/docs/NetworkRFC.md

 ### Server:
-The *server* is responsible for delivering state and state change information to the client, missing state information should be considered to be out of date by the client.
+The *server* is responsible for delivering state and event information to the client, missing state information should be considered to be out of date by the client.

 the server can choose to let fail or succeed Client Actions.
 By default, it must respond.